-There’s a lot to love on the original model, mainly the lightweight portability, stable stand, and mid-range power.
-But the Skilsaw SPT99-12 comes in as a beefier model with enough changes that it’s clearly a different class of saw.
+There’s a lot to love on the SPT70WT-22 worm drive table saw.
+We really like the lightweight portability, stable stand, and mid-range power.
+But the Skilsaw SPT99-12 brings a beefier model with enough changes that it’s clearly a different class of saw.

 99-Series Worm Drive Motor

 The Skilsaw SPT99-12 Worm Drive Table Saw comes with, shockingly, a worm drive motor.
 The benefit here is that you typically get more torque than a direct drive – something you’ll notice more on rip cuts through 2x or 4x material than sheet goods.

 When you look at a Skilsaw model number, the numerical part of the code matches up with a motor.
 The original worm drive table saw comes with a 70-series worm drive.
 This one uses a 99-series that packs more power.

 Moving on to the accuracy side of things, we get to the fence system.
 We’re seeing more manufacturers move to the rack and pinion style fence adjustment and that’s a good move in my book.
 Skilsaw didn’t have it on their last model but add it here.
 The operation is easy, but it’s not the smoothest feeling.
 I’m tempted to put a little grease on it, but that’s just going to attract dirt and dust.

 The extension lock is a little disconcerting at first.
 When you lock or unlock it, you hear a “pop” snapping against the table.
 The mechanism works similar to the way a folding table saw but snaps into place with much more confidence.
 Because the handle is plastic, it doesn’t inspire a ton of confidence.
 When we took a closer look at it, there doesn’t seem to be much risk of failure in the short term.